 Why not?
 I believe most software development teams don’t get the credits they deserve.
-They only get the complaints and issue/bug reports from customers.
-How often did you contacted the help desk to give them compliment about with a new feature (and asked explicit to also compliment the development team) or contacted the development team directly to give them some compliments?
+They only get complaints and issue/bug reports from customers.
+How often did you contact the help desk to give them compliment about with a new feature (and asked explicitly to also compliment the development team) or contacted the development team directly to give them some compliments?
 How often do you see a development team on stage to get the applause of customers?

 It’s not in our nature to thank people.
 It’s easy to complain.
 We, Dutch people certainly, are the masters in complaining.

-I would like to ask you: Next time you work with software that you really like, or does exactly what you would like to do it (=Quality), send a mail or contact the development team and thank them explicit!
+I would like to ask you: Next time you work with software that you really like or does exactly what you would like to do it (=Quality), send a mail or contact the development team and thank them explicitly!

 Or we could end up with all kind of messages in the application where development teams state how pride they are!